 Integrated Voter Engagement (IVE)

-Integrated Voter Engagement is the practice of training community leaders to reach out to people in the community and mobilizing them to vote thereby increasing voter turnout and affecting policy changes.
+Integrated Voter Engagement is the practice of training community leaders to reach out to people in the community and mobilizing them to vote, thereby increasing voter turnout and affecting policy changes.
 IVE motivates people to vote by connecting change in people’s lives with the act of voting.
-The reason it’s so successful is because research has shown that people are likelier to listen to someone they know.
+The reason it’s so successful is that research has shown that people are likelier to listen to someone they know.
 So by partnering with local establishments such as churches, unions, and healthcare clinics to organize voter registration drives and awareness events, you can successfully engage in grassroots efforts to drive voter participation.